pdegarcia/blendingbox/README.md

 ## To-Do

 - See **Issues List**.
+- Analyze Results provided by the First Study.
-- Deploy First User Study.
+- Sketch Second User Study.
-- Check Amazon's Mechanical Turk.
+- Analyze Results provided by the Second Study.
+- Write Master Thesis.

 **Let's have some fun coloring around!**